socratess/Python-Discord-Bot/README.md

 # Python-Discord-Bot

-This discord bot.It Was developed with these tools: Flask and Discord.py.
+This discord bot.
+It was developed with these tools: Flask and Discord.py.